 \subsection{Line operators as conformal defects}

 We review some properties of conformal defects \cite{Billo:2016cpy}.
 By definition, a conformal line breaks the 3d conformal symmetry down to $SO(2)\times SL(2,\mathbb{R})$.
-Therefore, $\frac{1}{2}$-BPS Wilson line in ABJM is an example of a conformal line defect.
+Therefore, $\frac{1}{2}$--BPS Wilson line in ABJM is an example of a conformal line defect.
 Sometimes, it is also possible to engineer a UV avatar for a conformal line.
-That is the case of the lines described in Sec.~\ref{sec1.1}.
-Even if the loop operators in the UV theory do not preserve conformal symmetry, there is strong evidence from localization and dualities that they flow to non-trivial conformal defects in the deep IR.
+That is the case for the loops described in Sec.~\ref{sec1.1}.
+Even though the loop operators in the UV theory do not preserve conformal symmetry, there is strong evidence from localization and dualities that they flow to non-trivial conformal defects in the deep IR.
 We will briefly review some relevant features of the physics of conformal line defects.
-The main point will be that the knowledge of the dimensions of all bulk operators and all their three-point functions will no longer exhaust the possible CFT data.
-Even if all our examples are Lagrangian, the following discussion does not rely at all on that.
+The main point will be that the knowledge of the dimensions of all bulk operators and all their three-point functions no longer exhausts the possible CFT data.
+Even though all our examples are Lagrangian, the following discussion depend on it at all.

 For simplicity, we limit to straight lines in flat three-dimensional space.
-We split the coordinates $x^\mu=(x^i,s)$, where $x^i$ indicates the transverse coordinates $i=1,\dots,2$ and $s$ the coordinates along the defects.
+We split the coordinates $x^\mu=(x^i,s)$, where $x^i$ indicates the transverse coordinates $i=1,2$ and $s$ the coordinates along the defects.
 The defect $\mathcal{D}$ is placed at the position $x_i=0$.
 We introduce the following notation for defect correlation functions

 where $\langle \mathcal{D}\rangle$ is the vev of the defect.
 The first novelty is that the defect one-point functions can be non-zero.
 For scalar operators, it is not hard to show that

 where $\Delta_O$ is the dimension of $O$ and $|x^i|$ its distance from the defect.
 Therefore, $h_O$ are new dynamical data of the CFT with the defect.